nartjunior/nartjunior/README.md

 | Always ready to Contribute to Innovative Projects |

-I'm a Flutter Developer who enjoys learning and working on projects.
-I taught myself Flutter for over a year and even made my own Android app to learn more about it.
+I'm a Mobile App developer who's all about making awesome mobile apps.

+I began my journey with Mobile App and Flutter through self-learning and online courses, eventually building my own Android application.

+With over 4 years of experience in software development, I have a strong foundation in various programming languages and frameworks.
+My understanding of the basics of web development (HTML, CSS, JavaScript) allows me to create user-friendly and visually appealing interfaces.

+Now Im using Js frameworks, like React and NextJs to expand my skills and my projects.

 I've also freelanced on different projects, like creating a unit converter for the Malmath app and a clothing app for a client.
 Doing these projects made me even more passionate about mobile development.

 That's why I decided to do a 6-month internship at Cuesoft, where I worked on real projects.
 I helped develop a Flutter app for Apparule and the Cueprise HR App.
 I also worked on other projects, like the Cueprise and Dashboard apps.